-The Apparel and Merchandising program emphasizes study in apparel and textile design and development as well as the sourcing/production, marketing, and retailing of consumer goods.
-The program encompasses global study of the cultural/historical, economic, and scientific aspects of the textile and apparel industry, while fostering understanding of consumer behavior and socially responsible business practices.
+The Apparel and Merchandising emphasizes the study of apparel and textile design, product development and sourcing, and the promotion, distribution, and retailing of consumer goods in the global environment, while fostering awareness of cultural diversity and a commitment to social responsibility.
+The program encompasses study of the cultural/historical, economic, social/psychological, and scientific aspects of the textile and apparel industry.
+There are three concentrations in the major: Apparel Design and Production, Merchandising, and Product Development.

 For information on our graduate program, please click here.